Leaving relationships rather than working on them

 The world has changed.
 Stability has been shaken.
 We jump from opportunity to opportunity in employment, housing and interests.
-We shouldn't let this fast pace also interfere with stable long relationships.
-They are too valuable for our wellness.
+We shouldn't also run from stable relationships.

 Current divorce statistics don’t indicate any alarming change (they actually have dropped over the last two decades).
 However, marriage rates have also dipped as millennials wait until later in life to marry.
 Divorce is still common with over 40% of first-time marriages failing.